Skip to main content

 In assessing affordability all unsecured loans / HPI agreements that have more than 6 months to run, credit cards and maintenance will be deducted.
 In addition, deductions to an applicant's disposable income will also be made for declared household and lifestyle expenditure which is compared against statistical data for accuracy.

-We request that you obtain accurate details of your applicant's income and expenditure which will ensure a more accurate calculation.
-We also recommend that prior to beginning a Decision in Principle that you have ran your clients through our affordability calculator to ensure that the loan is affordable.
+We request that you provide accurate details of your income and expenditure which will ensure a more accurate calculation.
+We also recommend that prior to beginning a Decision in Principle that you have ran through our affordability calculator to ensure that the loan is affordable.

-If you have any questions regarding the use of the calculator please check our frequently asked questions section or alternatively contact our Intermediary Support team on 0345 602 2338.
+If you have any questions regarding the use of the calculator please check our frequently asked questions section.

 Age of applicants